4pplet/waffling60/README.md

 ## Instructions for manufacturing.

-The regular solder versions of this project can be assembled in three different configurations:
+The regular solder versions of this project can be assembled in two different configurations:
 1. Traditional tray mount with USB-C connector
-2. Daughter board connector in two different configurations:
+2. Daughter board connector with no USB-C connector in bakeneko position
-	- Bakeneko position
-	- Position for cases made for wilba PCB's

 In most versions, a "all" configuration is also included, this is not a "one config fits all", it's intended to be used for making your own config.
 The special versions like bakeneko/polaris and hotswap have one assembly option.